The Traitors (British TV series)

 The Traitors (also known as The Traitors UK) is a British reality television series broadcast on BBC One, based on the Dutch series De Verraders.
-The show premiered on 29 November 2022 and is hosted by Claudia Winkleman.
+It was first broadcast on 29 November 2022 and is hosted by Claudia Winkleman.

 Following the premise of De Verraders, the show features a group of contestants participating in a social deduction game similar to Mafia or Werewolf, set in and among the grounds of Ardross Castle in Scotland.
 During the game, a small group of contestants become the titular "Traitors," and must work together to eliminate the other contestants to win a grand prize, while the remaining contestants become "Faithful" and are tasked to discover and banish the Traitors by voting them out to win the grand prize.

-After the first episode aired on BBC One, the first three episodes were all released on BBC iPlayer.
-Each subsequent episode has been released one at a time.
-While the first and second series featured 22 contestants, the third series featured 25.

 Since the show launched, it has become a huge success for the BBC, with viewing figures growing substantially each series.
 It has become one of the most watched British reality gameshows of all time.
 The show has gained a cult following.
+In 2025, a celebrity spin-off titled The Celebrity Traitors was created.

+The British show also acts as a sister show to the American version, with both being produced by Studio Lambert for the BBC and Peacock.
+They share the same location, props, and missions, with the main difference being the hosts.